U.S. flag

 Suggestive Findings

-• A proband with multiple tumors (except multiple breast tumors), two of which belong to the LFS tumor spectrum and the first of which occurred before age 46 years; OR
+• A proband with multiple tumors (except multiple breast tumors), two of which belong to the classic LFS tumor spectrum and the first of which occurred before age 46 years; OR

 Establishing the Diagnosis

-The diagnosis of LFS is established in a proband who meets ALL THREE classic LFS criteria AND/OR has a germline pathogenic (or likely pathogenic) variant in TP53 identified by molecular genetic testing (see Table 1).
+Molecular diagnosis.
+The molecular diagnosis of LFS is established in a proband with a heterozygous germline pathogenic (or likely pathogenic) variant in TP53 identified by molecular genetic testing (see Table 1).

 Molecular genetic testing approaches can include single-gene testing or use of a multigene panel: